microsoft/AcademicContent/Labs/Content in draft/Azure Kubernetes Service/AKS.md

 # Running Containerized Applications with the Azure Kubernetes Service (AKS)

 [Containers](https://www.docker.com/what-container) are revolutionizing software development, and [Docker](http://www.docker.com) is the world's most popular containerization platform.
 Containers allow software and files to be bundled into self-contained packages that can be run on different computers and different operating systems.
-This description comes from the Docker Web site:
+The following description comes from the Docker Web site:

 ![](Images/container-overview.png)